Lalit-deshmukh07/repo_itproject/Session/Sandrin.md

 I downloaded and installed vmware.
 I installed my linux into the vmware.
 Installed and enabled the OpenSSH server to allow secure remote terminal access via SSH.

+**19th May 2026**
+I finished installing and configuring my ssh, ftp and scp.
+I installed the nginx webserver
+I deployed a static website

+**21th May 2026**
+I installed Docker and Docker compose on my windows (host) machine.
+The cloud services used in Germany are AWS which is the most use, Google cloud, Micr